-In this post, I will answer your biggest email list building questions by giving you five ways to grow your email list.
+In this post, I will answer your biggest email list-building questions by giving you five ways to grow your email list.
 I will teach you about THE MOST IMPORTANT THING you need to grow your email list, and give you tips to help you grow your email list using your blog and social media.

-Okay, first of all, if you don’t know what I’m talking about here, listen to this pertinent episode on The CEO Teacher Podcast about Killer Opt-Ins.
+Okay, first of all, if you don’t know what I’m talking about here, listen to this pertinent episode on The CEO Teacher® Podcast about Killer Opt-Ins.
 What is a killer opt-in you ask?
 An opt-in is a form where you collect email addresses in exchange for an awesome lead magnet.
 The lead magnet is something that gives your ideal customer avatar (ICA) oodles of value.
-And all they have to do to get it is opt in with their email address!
+And all they have to do to get it is opt-in with their email address!

 To be honest, this is the BEST way to grow your email list, because it gives VALUE.
 It is really hard in this day and age to get someone to sign up for MORE EMAILS.
 So we need to be coming at this from the angle of how we can serve our ICAs best!

 You want to share HOW to do something in your opt-in, instead of giving them a freebie (like a sight word game) or access to a freebie library.
 We don’t want our customers to get used to getting things for free; our goal is to nurture them into sales.
 For example, if your niche is classroom management, you might want to create a ten-step workbook for peaceful transitions or a video series with different callbacks, chants, and cheers.
 If your ICA is a middle school science teacher, you could provide a step-by-step guide for making science interactive notebooks.
-Maybe your customer is a preschool teacher, and instead of giving her a free set of your sensory bin activities, you show her how to create seasonal sensory bin materials.
+Maybe your customer is a preschool teacher, and instead of giving away a free set of your sensory bin activities, you show them how to create seasonal sensory bin materials.

 I have two more tips regarding opt-ins to grow your email list.
 When you’re creating this opt-in to grow your email list, use the 80/20 rule.
 Give 80% of your tips away for free, and save the best 20% for your products, course, or membership.
 And, don’t sell in your opt-in.
 Don’t add links.
 Keep it simple, and serve your audience.
 Period.

 Now that you have your killer opt-in ready to go, it’s time to sprinkle that thing EVERYWHERE!
 Make a plan (I recommend mind mapping) to write as many blog posts as you can that are related to your opt-in topic.
 This shouldn’t be too hard since your opt-in is related to your niche!
-When you’re writing those blog posts, you can link to your landing page where people can opt in to get on your email list or you can embed a form directly into your blog post.
+When you’re writing those blog posts, you can link to your landing page where people can opt-in to get on your email list or you can embed a form directly into your blog post.
 Both of these will help you grow your email list.